neilchaudhuri/vidya-website/content/blog/secure-online-voting-is-possible-this-is-how.md

 * The entire continuous delivery pipeline integrating version control, CI, containerization, and deployment

 This will require a blend of solutions, and I think it makes sense to leverage proprietary implementations that have mastered these challenges.
-For example, an identity provider like Auth0 or Okta could provide multifactor authentication and OpenID Connect, particularly the [PKCE flow](https://dzone.com/articles/what-is-pkce) with [JWT](https://jwt.io/), to authenticate the user to the API.
+For example, an identity provider like Auth0 or Okta could provide multifactor authentication and [OpenID Connect](https://openid.net/connect/), particularly the [PKCE flow](https://dzone.com/articles/what-is-pkce) with [JWT](https://jwt.io/), to authenticate the user to the API.
 For mobile users, we could also look into novel forms of authentication like UnifyID, which replaces passwords with machine learning to analyze unique user behavior like gait and keypress habits to verify identity.

-The API server can authenticate to the database server, where data are encrypted, via mutual TLS, where certificates are rotated periodically, with credentials configured as Kubernetes [Secrets](https://kubernetes.io/docs/concepts/configuration/secret/) mapped to credentials in the identity provider.
+The API server can authenticate to the database server, where data are encrypted, via mutual TLS.
+Certificates are rotated periodically with credentials configured as Kubernetes [Secrets](https://kubernetes.io/docs/concepts/configuration/secret/) mapped to credentials in the identity provider.